MTCMarkFranco/documentation/architecture/copilot-studio-acs-integration.md

 3. Get Web Channel Security key (Security → Web Channel Security)
 4. Publish the agent

+#### Extracting the Web Channel Security Key

+The Web Channel Security key is required for your API to authenticate with Copilot Studio via Direct Line.

+**Steps to Extract:**
+1. Navigate to your Copilot Studio agent
+2. Click on **Settings** in the top navigation
+3. Select **Security** from the left-hand menu
+4. Click on **Web Channel Security**
+5. Copy the secret key displayed (it will be a long alphanumeric string)
+6. Store this key securely - you'll need it in your application configuration

+**Important Security Notes:**
+- Treat this key like a password - never commit it to source control
+- Use Azure Key Vault or environment variables to store it
+- Rotate the key periodically for security
+- If compromised, you can regenerate the key from the same location

 ### Application Requirements
 - Web service using Call Automation SDK
 - Public endpoint (e.g., using dev tunnels) to receive Event Grid notifications